iljapanic/iljapanic-me/_md/welcome.md

-My name is <span class="name">Ilja</span> and this is my little corner of the Internet.
+# Welcome online traveller!

-Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
-Maecenas faucibus mollis interdum.
-Etiam porta sem malesuada magna mollis euismod.
-Donec id elit non mi porta gravida at eget metus.
+My name is <span class="name">Ilja</span> and I will be your guide around these corners of the Internet.
+There is not much happening here at the moment.
+Just my Bio and a list of Projects that I'm working on.
+But you can expect to see new things appearing gradually over time.